josmar-crwdstffng/angular/packages/benchpress/README.md

   execute: () {
     fillBtn.click();
     // Note: if fillBtn would use some asynchronous code,
-    // we would need to wait here for its end.
+    // we would need to wait here for it to end.
   }
 });
 ```

 ## Measuring in the browser

-If the application under test would like to, it can measure on its own.
+If the application under test would like to, it can standlone measure.
 E.g.

 ```